 - Personal statement.
 See application for specific requirements

-- Praxis Core Test scores
+- Praxis Core Test and Subject Assessment scores

 - Satisfactory background check

-A personal interview or standardized test score may be requested in addition to the above requirements.
+A personal interview may be requested in addition to the above requirements.
 The interview may be conducted in-person or virtually.